Is your Wait List Open?

 How many bedrooms will I get on my voucher?

-Answer: We determine voucher bedroom size based on the following; one bedroom for the head of household and 2 persons per bedroom after.
+Answer: We determine voucher bedroom size based on the following; 2 people per bedroom.